 Alumni, Retirees, Visiting Scholars, & Community Members

-- Please see our alumni borrowing policies for details on your borrowing privileges.
+- See our alumni borrowing policies for details on your borrowing privileges.

 - Your University of Guelph or University of Guelph-Humber ID is your library card.